VR goggles could calm nerves before heart surgery

 Summary

-This study tests whether watching a virtual reality simulation of a cardiac catheterization before the procedure can reduce anxiety and improve satisfaction.
-About 120 adults having their first heart catheterization in Oman will be randomly assigned to either the VR experience or standard education.
-Researchers will measure anxiety levels and interview some participants to see if VR helps them feel more prepared and less worried.
+This study tests whether a short virtual reality (VR) session before a first-time cardiac catheterization can lower patient anxiety and improve satisfaction.
+About 120 adults in Oman will be randomly assigned to either the VR experience or standard education.
+Researchers will measure anxiety levels and interview some participants to see if the VR approach helps them feel more prepared and less worried.

 Disclaimer